Skills Development Fund Training Stream

-Find out if you’re eligible, and learn how to apply for funding to address challenges to hiring, training and retaining workers during the covid 19 pandemic.
+Learn how to apply for funding to address challenges to hiring, training and retaining workers to drive Ontario’s economic growth.

 On this page Skip this page navigation